arpo/tinieTempah.js/readme.md

 tinieTempah.js
 =================

-A tiny template engine.
-About 277 bytes gzipped in size.
+A tiny mustasch template engine.
+About 300 bytes gzipped in size.

 Basic usage: